Frequently asked questions about course reserves at Cornell University Library.

 How do my students access course reserves?

-NOTE: Only material that has been placed on reserve through the library can be accessed via the "Course Reserves" link.
+NOTE: Only material that has been placed on reserve through the library can be accessed via the "Library Reserves" link.
 Articles or other readings that have been uploaded to Canvas by the instructor will be found in a different location as specified by the instructor.